Martha Schrader has more than a vision for Clackamas County. She has achieved real progress on the issues that matter.

 Mental Health and Public Safety

-She is working on integrated solutions that expand access to high-quality health services, including mental health and other specialty services like diabetes and dental care.
+Martha is also working on integrated solutions that expand access to high-quality health services, including mental health and other specialty services like diabetes and dental care.
 She helped develop the county’s Health Centers Team and Health Centers Dental Team, which are working hand-in-hand with regional partners to address the complex challenges our counties face.

 Collaboration with Tribal Governments